 Our programmes are all directed towards fostering skills in research, critical thinking and the ability to understand complex social situations.
 Our graduates are highly regarded and currently occupy positions in leading local and international companies, government, non-governmental organisations and academic institutions.

 Our faculty and research students also excel in producing excellent scholarly research in the social sciences.
 We are especially strong in areas such as civil society, crime, gender and sexuality, media and cultural studies, new social movements, and religion, with a focus on Asia, China and Hong Kong.
-We also have strong links with the HKU Centre for Criminology.
+We host the HKU Anthropology Research Network and also have strong links with the HKU Centre for Criminology.

 We are also proud of our position in the community.
 Research, internships and visits with a range of local organisations form an integral part of our programmes.
-Our M³ Creative Space and Undergraduate capstone projects provide outlets that regularly host exhibitions and other community events, bringing the findings of our research and sociological thinking to a wider audience.
+We regularly host public events, bringing the findings of our research and sociological thinking to a wider audience.

 Our department was founded in 1967, at that time the first sociology department in Hong Kong, and affording it a pioneering position in developing the discipline in the region.